rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 **Configure a Domain Name, create the key pair, set SSH to v2**

 To use ssh on the switch you have to create an SSH key pair.
-I used EC instead of rsa but the key used to authenticate to the IOS XE device must be rsa.
+I used EC instead of RSA to enable SSH, but the key used to authenticate to the IOS XE device must be rsa.
 Again, network devices have crap for crypto ciphers.

 ```bash
 ip domain name pu.pri